inLabFIB/imp-logics/docs/USERS_GUIDE.md

 IMP logics is the implementation of the metamodel of Datalog extended with negation and built-in literals.
 This manual assumes that the user is comfortable with the traditional logic concepts of Term, Variable, Constant, Atom, Literal, OrdinaryLiteral, Built-in-Literal, NormalClause, LogicConstraint, and DerivationRule.
+IMP logics also offers an implementation of the metamodel of DependencySchemas, which can be used to define Datalog+/- programs.
+On the following, we pay special attention on the Datalog part.

 By contract, almost all IMP Logics entities are immutable.
 For instance, if we have the literal "Emp(x)" and apply a substitution to obtain "Emp(John)", we are obtaining a new object "Emp(John)", rather than modifying the original "Emp(